underscorenygren/kubernetes-certbot/README.md

 kubectl create -f service.yaml
 ```

 Create an aws user with permission to update a classic elb.
-A terraform module example for this is [here](examples/letsencrypt.tf)
+[Here is a terraform module to get you started](examples/letsencrypt.tf).

 Fill in your secret in kubernetes (hot tip: prefix with a space if you don't want to store it in your bash history).